 - Brushstrokes fill themselves-no strokes seen appearing smooth finish.

-- If moisture is present on the surface, oil paints repel and does not create a strong bond.so the surface has to be completely dried.
+- If moisture is present on the surface, oil paints repel and do not create a strong bond.
+Therefore, the surface has to be completely dried.

 - Take longer periods to dry.